SolarNetwork/solarnode-os-packages/pi-mobile-shield-usb/debian/README.md

 # Services

-The `sn-pi-mobile-pppd` service manages the `pppd` daemon, but is not installed.
-The `sn-pi-mobile-reconnect` service is managed by a timer, that runs the `/usr/share/solarnode/bin/sn-pi-mobile-reconnect.sh` script to verify if the `1.1.1.1` DNS service can be reached via `ping`.
+The `sn-mobile-shield-usb-pppd` service manages the `pppd` daemon, but is not installed.
+The `sn-mobile-shield-usb-reconnect` service is managed by a timer, that runs the `/usr/share/solarnode/bin/sn-pi-mobile-reconnect.sh` script to verify if the `1.1.1.1` DNS service can be reached via `ping`.
 If not, the `sn-pi-mobile-pppd` service is restarted.